 Be sure to check out the video at the end so you can see for yourself.

 As evident in the picture above, I’ve been cutting them off when they hit the ground.
-They trail down about 3′ and where they’ve been cut, a split or 2 occurs and they keep on growing from there.
+They trail down about 3′.
+Where they’ve been cut, a split or 2 occurs.
+From there, they keep on growing from there.

 This would usually trigger any other plant to spread but with this one, it just keeps growing lengthwise and not widthwise.
 So it was time to pull out my floral nips (their long pointed blades are great for taking cuttings) and get busy.

 I cut off a few of those long, slender stems and stripped the top round leaves (aka “the pearls) off so I could stick those stems right back into the pot.
 I make sure at least 3 or 4 leaf nodes are down into the soil – that’s where the roots emerge from.

 This pot is filled with a good organic potting soil and regularly top dressed with both compost and worm compost so no soil prep is necessary here.
 I have lots of succulents in my yard which I normally heal off.
 But, with these stems being so minuscule in diameter, I skip that step and directly plant them back in.

 Now it’s time to share with you how I care for my String of Pearls plant:

 The light exposure is bright but not direct – the Coprosma shades it from any direct afternoon sunlight.
 Soil that is well drained, such as a potting soil or cactus mix, is very important because they like to completely dry out between waterings.